LucaPanz97/Nonparametric_Statistics_Project/README.md

 # Goal

-The goal of this project is making inference on products calories of a real McDonald's menu.
+The goal of this project is developing a model to predict and explain the price of houses in King County, Washington, following a nonparametric approach.

-Specifically, we formulated three different models:
+The work is carried out in this way:
-1. Linear regression model to explain calories as a function of other covariates
+1. Preprocessing and outlier detection through bagplots based on the Tukey depth
-2. Anova model to assess whether products categories affect caloric intake
+2. Testing the significance of some covariates on price by permutational T and permutational ANOVA
-3. Logit regression model to find the probability that products with a certain amount of calories belong to the class of products with the highest caloric intake
+3. Fitting a nonparametric regression model

 # Authors